Triceps

 The triceps, or triceps brachii (Latin for "three-headed muscle of the arm"), is a large muscle on the back of the upper limb of many vertebrates.
-It consists of 3 parts: the medial, lateral, and long head.
+It consists of three parts: the medial, lateral, and long head.
+All three heads cross the elbow joint.
+However, the long head also crosses the shoulder joint.
+The triceps muscle contracts when the elbow is straightened and expands when the elbow is bent.
+The long head gets a further contraction when the arm is behind the torso due to how it crosses the shoulder joint.
 It is the muscle principally responsible for extension of the elbow joint (straightening of the arm).